UyCoder/Test_Thomas_Murray/README.md

-# This is a test for technical interview of Thomas Murray
+# Tests for technical interview of Thomas Murray

 Write a test that:
 1.	opens https://unsplash.com/